alex/what-happens-when/README.rst

 to decide how to react.
 The algorithm for this is called `TCP congestion control`_.
 This varies depending on the sender; the most common algorithms are `cubic`_ on newer operating systems and `New Reno`_ on almost all others.
+When a TCP sender detects a congestion event (i.e. a packet loss or delay), it reduces the transmission rate to prevent further congestion.
+The sender then gradually increases the rate again, monitoring the network for congestion events and adjusting the rate accordingly.

 * Client chooses a `congestion window`_ based on the `maximum segment size`_ (MSS) of the connection.